 Orca as a Decentralised Exchange (DEX)

-The beauty of a DEX like Orca is that there's no central authority holding your funds or making arbitrary decisions about what you can trade.
+What many love about a DEX like Orca is that you don’t have to trust a third party or central authority with your money or be at the mercy of someone else’s choice of listings.
 It's like having a marketplace that runs itself, with smart contracts handling all the heavy lifting while you maintain complete control over your assets.

 How the Automated Market Maker (AMM) works

-Orca takes this concept further with something called Concentrated Liquidity Automated Market Maker (CLAMM).
-Think of it as a smarter pool that focuses its resources where most trading happens, making your trades more efficient and profitable for everyone involved.
-It's like having a pool that automatically adjusts its depth based on where people are actually swimming.
+Orca goes a step further and offers what they call Concentrated Liquidity Automated Market Maker (CLAMM).
+Essentially it’s a more efficient pool, one that focuses its resources where most trading happens, meaning better trades and better returns for all.
+Analogously this is like a pool that dynamically changes its depth depending on where the majority of people swim.

 What makes Orca unique?

 In a sea of decentralised exchanges, Orca swims against the current by actually caring about user experience.
-While many DEXs seem designed by developers for developers, Orca feels like it was built by people who remember what it's like to be confused by crypto.
+Unlike many other DEXs, which seem built by developers for developers, Orca feels built by humans who remember what it's like to be confused by crypto.

 Fair price indicator & magic bar